rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 Nav Links:
 Admin – Home | Profile | New Review | Manage Makes | Logout.

+### Modal

+- When deleting makes or reviews users should be prompted with a pop up modal.
+- The modal should contain the title "Are You Sure You Want To Delete?"
+- Centralised cancel and delete buttons.

 ### Features To Add In The Future